kaurjasleen240305/OOPS_APPROACH/README.md

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+A sample command-line application.
+REQUIREMENTS:-DART VERSION 3.0.5
+MONGO_DB VERSION 6.0.2
+Fork this project and git clone this project on your remote and enter "dart run" in your terminal...ENJOY :) :)

 REGISTER A USER:-
 register -u $username